Users will love you for itInnerview: Help the world make progress

 What is User Dropout Rate in User Behavior?

-User Dropout Rate measures the percentage of users who leave or stop engaging with a website, app, or service before completing a desired action or goal.
+User Dropout Rate measures the percentage of users who stop engaging with a product, service, or website before completing a desired action or goal.

-Synonyms: User Abandonment Rate, User Drop-Off Rate, User Exit Rate, User Churn Rate
+Synonyms: User Abandonment Rate, User Drop-Off Rate, User Exit Rate, User Loss Rate

 question mark